 Training Dynamics: Vanilla GAN

-The Vanilla GAN's training curves tell the story of an adversarial tug-of-war.
-In the first epoch, the Generator loss starts at 0.7260 while the Discriminator loss is 1.3190 --- the Discriminator is uncertain, and the Generator's random outputs happen to produce moderately low loss due to the initial weight distribution.
+At epoch 1, the Generator loss is 0.7260 and the Discriminator loss is 1.3190.
+The Discriminator is still uncertain, and the Generator's random outputs happen to produce moderate loss thanks to the weight initialization.

 Training Dynamics: DCGAN